-5The total number of registrars that elected to voluntarily terminate a Registrar Accreditation Agreement with ICANN was unusually high for 2013 H1 due to a large group of registrars (72) from the same registrar family that elected to terminate voluntarily.
+3The total number of registrars that elected to voluntarily terminate a Registrar Accreditation Agreement with ICANN was unusually high for 2013 H1 due to a large group of registrars (72) from the same registrar family that elected to terminate voluntarily.
 The total number of deaccreditations was 83, 79 of which were voluntary.
 Of the deaccreditations 72 were voluntary deaccreditations from the same registrar family.
 This number is being reported as the total number of distinct registrars deaccredited during 2013 H1 to normalize for this spike.

 Note: For every measurement period prior to 2016 1H, the number of gTLD registry agreement terminations (voluntary and involuntary) was zero.
-For 2016 H1, there was one voluntary gTLD registry agreement termination.
+For 2016 H2 and 2017 H1, there were five and seven gTLD registry agreement terminations, respectively.
 Should a metric on gTLD registry agreement terminations be retained as part of the final set of marketplace indicators, such information will be included for presentation in future report editions.
+An up-to-date list of gTLD registry agreement terminations is available at icann.org/resources/pages/gtld-registry-agreement-termination.